drewbelf/cv/index.md

 ### peer-reviewed articles

+`2024`
-"Hypostases in Christ and the Work of Scholastic Christology: The *Summa halensis* and Albert the Great’s *Commentary on the Sentences*." *Franciscan Studies* (forthcoming in 2024).
+"Hypostases in Christ and the Work of Scholastic Christology: The *Summa halensis* and Albert the Great’s *Commentary on the Sentences*." *Franciscan Studies* 82 (2024): 29–48.

 `2014`
 “Raining on the Absurd: Entering into Solitude with Thomas Merton.” *The Reed* 16 (2014): 35–45.